mrdjanz97/my-project/README.md

 React Extension

-folder structure explanation (some folders are not nested properly, and some are deleted, this is just for "code review", extension is not startable):
+folder structure explanation (some folders are not nested properly, and some are deleted, this is just for "review purpose", extension is not startable):

 assets/icons - all svgs are wrapped inside component that returns it